ngrok/ngrok-docs/docs/guides/licensing.md

-# ngrok SaaS licensing
+# ngrok Platform Licensing FAQ

 ---

-This guide will walk you through commonly asked questions about ngrok's licensing model.
+This guide will walk you through frequently asked questions about ngrok's licensing model.

 ## How it works

-Ngrok’s plans are designed to suit the use cases of individuals, teams, and organizations using ngrok to create secure ingress for development and production workloads.
+ngrok’s plans are designed to suit the use cases of individuals, teams, and organizations using ngrok to create secure ingress for development and production workloads.
+Each license at ngrok roughly represents a developer using an ngrok agent for building an application.
+It includes the ability to run an ngrok agent (or use the agent SDKs or Kubernetes Ingress Controller) with a custom domain or TCP Address.

 ## What's the difference between the usage-based and seat-based plans?

-Ngrok services are and will always be offered on a limited free tier to the broader community.
+ngrok services are and will always be offered on a limited free tier to the broader community.

 Seat-based plans are intended for developers, teams, and organizations using ngrok to test and share their apps publicly.